 Before the 1979 Islamic revolution in Iran there was no official government policy on transgender people.
 After the revolution, under the new religious government, transsexuals were placed in the same category as homosexuals, condemned by Islamic leaders and considered illegal.

 Things changed largely due to the efforts of Maryam Khatoon Molkara.
-Molkara was fired from her job, forcible injected with male hormones and put in a psychiatric institution during the 1979 revolution.
+Molkara was fired from her job, forcibly injected with male hormones and put in a psychiatric institution during the 1979 revolution.
 But thanks to her high-level contacts among Iran’s influential clerics, she was able to get released.
-Afterwards, she worked with several religious leader to advocate for trans rights and eventually managed to wrangle a meeting with Ayatollah Khomeini, the “supreme leader” of Iran at the time.
+Afterwards, she worked with several religious leaders to advocate for trans rights and eventually managed to wrangle a meeting with Ayatollah Khomeini, the “supreme leader” of Iran at the time.
 Molkara and her group were able to eventually convince Khamenei to pass a fatwa in 1986 declaring gender-confirmation surgery and hormone-replacement therapy religiously acceptable medical procedures.

 “The Iranian government doesn’t recognize being trans as a category per se, rather they see trans individuals as people with psychosexual problems, and so provide them with a medical solution,” says Kevin Schumacher, a Middle East and North Africa expert with OutRight Action International, a global LGBTIQ-rights organization.
 The policy is based on Islamic notions that gender is binary and that social responsibilities should be split between men and women.
 “If you’re born a man and your body is a female then in order to protect you and the wellbeing of society,” says Schumacher says, “the government is responsible for fixing the issue.”